Tamsin Stuart Art

 Acrylic on canvas panel

-Can't drink one at the mo due to annual abstinence but there's nothing stopping me from painting a G&T.
+Couldn't drink one in January 2021 due to annual abstinence but there was nothing stopping me from painting a G&T.

 Was a little apprehensive about going ahead as the initial sketch wasn't as effective as I'd hoped, but starting with a dark ground was the key to the painted version.